 Option B: Suspension from participating in the extra-curricular program and all school activities (including all organizations and special events such as prom) for 30 (thirty) school days.
 The first day of the suspension will be the day of the conference with the student.
-If students choose option B, students and parents also agree to participate in a school-approved program for chemical dependency.
-Said program must be administered by a certified alcohol and drug abuse and be approved by the school authorities.
-The student will need to successfully complete the approved chemical dependency program.
+If students choose option B, students and parents also agree to participate in a school-approved counseling program for chemical dependency.
+Said program must be administered by a certified alcohol and drug abuse counselor and be approved by the school administration.
 Proof of successful completion of program must be submitted in writing to school Activities Director.
-Failure to participate and successfully complete the approved chemical dependency program may cause the participating student to be suspended from extra-curricular activities for the remainder of the school year.
-All costs associated with the program are to be borne by the student/parent or guardian.
+Failure to participate and successfully complete the approved chemical dependency counseling program may cause the participating student to be suspended from extra-curricular activities for the remainder of the school year.
+All costs associated with either program are to be borne by the student/parent or guardian.
 Students and/or parents interested in counseling programs to help deal with this issue are encouraged to obtain such information from the Counselor's and/or the Activities Director's office at the High School.